 Early Detection and Regular Eye Exams

 One of the most effective ways to manage macular degeneration is early detection.
 Regular eye exams allow ophthalmologists to monitor changes in vision and detect the disease in its earliest stages.
-People over 50 or those with a family history of macular degeneration should have comprehensive eye exams at least once a year.
+People over 50, or those with a family history of macular degeneration, should have comprehensive eye exams at least once a year.

 Key diagnostic tests include: